buehler/mse-project-thesis-2/sections/03_state_of_the_art.md

 ## Common Language Format for Communication

 The "Distributed Authentication Mesh" defines an architecture that enables a dynamic conversion of user identities in a declarative way [@buehler:DistAuthMesh].
 The common language format however, is neither defined nor implemented yet.
-Past work did implement a Proof of Concept (PoC) to show the general idea, but did not prove the feasibility with the common langauge format.
+Past work did implement a Proof of Concept (PoC) to show the general idea, but did not prove the feasibility with the common language format.
 To enable the possibility of a production-grade software based on the concepts of the authentication mesh, the common language must be defined and specified.

 ![General communication flow of two services in the distributed authentication mesh](images/03_scope_common_language_format.png){#fig:03_scope_common_language_format short-caption="Authentication Mesh Communication Flow"}